Elder Abuse

-Elder abuse refers to the abuse, neglect, or exploitation of an elderly person.
-All concerned citizens (non-mandated reporters) are encouraged to make reports of suspected elder abuse, but they are not required to do so by the law.
-All reports are confidential, no names are given, and there is protection from civil and criminal liability if a report of elder abuse is made in good faith.
+Elder abuse refers to the neglect, or exploitation of an elderly person.
+All concerned citizens (non-mandated reporters) are encouraged to make reports of suspected elder neglect, but they are not required to do so by the law.
+All reports are confidential, no names are given, and there is protection from civil and criminal liability if a report of elder neglect is made in good faith.

 Causes of Elder Abuse

-There are several types of elder abuse.
-The most common types include:
+There are several types of elder abuse cases.
+The most common types where you might want to consider hiring a lawyer would be:

-- Domestic Elder Abuse – the abuse of the elderly by a member of his or her family.
+- Domestic Elder Abuse – the neglect of the elderly by a member of his or her family.

-- Institutional Elder Abuse – the abuse of the elderly by the staff of a nursing home facility.
+- Institutional Elder Abuse – the neglect of the elderly by the staff of a nursing home facility.

 - Self-neglect – behavior on the part of an older person that places his or her health and safety at risk.